varunyn/learning-library/common/labs/cloud-login/register-free-tier-account.md

 ## STEP 1: Create Your Free Trial Account ##

-In this section, you'll fill out the registration form at [oracle.com/cloud/free](https://oracle.com/cloud/free).
+In this section, you'll fill out the registration form at <a class="trial-link" href="https://myservices.us.oraclecloud.com/mycloud/signup" target="_trial">Free Account</a>

 1. Click on the "Start for free" button and enter the appropriate information to create your account.
     * Enter the same **email address** you used to register for Oracle Open World / Oracle Code One.
 A popup should appear recognizing your email.
 If not, the registration form will ask for additional information later.